Car Insurance for a Financed Vehicle

 Aside from your residence, your car could be among your most costly possessions.
-So it's unsurprising that many car owners choose to finance their vehicle via a loan, rather than purchasing the car upfront at full cost.
+So it's unsurprising that many car owners choose to finance their vehicle via an auto loan, rather than purchasing the car upfront at full cost.
 The nature of vehicle financing has some insurance implications.
 Failure to understand these differences can leave you vulnerable.

 Let’s explore the ins-and-outs of insuring a financed vehicle.